icecreamman232/crazy-1bit-shmup/Assets/SWS/README.txt

 SUPPORT
 ************************************

-For support queries, visit our support forum or drop us a line.
+For support queries, visit the support forum.
-To support us, please consider writing a review on the Asset Store.
+To support me, please consider writing a review on the Asset Store.
 The corresponding links are located in the top menu under Window > Simple Waypoint System > About.
 Thank you!